pedro09pm/SimpleJavaLogger/README.md

 This logger is not meant to be instanced.

-#### · CUSTOMIZING A HEADER TEXT
+#### · HEADER TEXT

 You can change the header text for newly created log files using the **setHeaderText()** method.

 <pre><code>Logger.setHeaderText("HEADER TEXT");</code></pre>

+#### · LOGS

-#### · LOG TYPES
+##### LOG TYPES

 Logs can be of various types, which come with specific properties that change their apprearance in the final log file.
-All log types except LogType.REQUIRED have a boolean flag declared at class level to decide if they are logged or not.
+All log types except LogType.REQUIRED have a boolean flag declared at class level which can be changed to decide if they are logged or not.

 |                  |      **HEADER**     |     **WARNING**     |       **INFO**      |      **DEBUG**      | **REQUIRED** |
 |:----------------:|:-------------------:|:-------------------:|:-------------------:|:-------------------:|:------------:|